 In the case of a public company, not less than 25%, and in the case of a private company, not less than 20%, of the nominal value of each share taken up shall be paid up on the signing of the memorandum.

 Every company must have a company secretary.
-The company secretary is the company official charged with ensuring that the company observes all the provisions of the Companies Act.
-Accordingly, the company secretary must, inter alia, keep the register of shareholders in order; take down the minutes of the meetings of the Board of Directors and the General Meetings of the shareholders; ensure that the Registrar of Companies is notified with documents according to Law, including the Annual Return; notify the shareholders and directors of the date, place and time of meetings etc.
+The company secretary must, inter alia, keep the register of shareholders in order; take down the minutes of the meetings of the Board of Directors and the General Meetings of the shareholders; ensure that the Malta Business Registry is notified with documents according to Law, including the Annual Return; notify the shareholders and directors of the date, place and time of meetings etc.

 All companies must appoint a company secretary.
 In a private exempt company only, the sole director may also act as company secretary.
 The company secretary must be a natural person.
 If required, our Firm offers company secretary services.